JakeWharton/ActionBarSherlock/README.md

 Android through a single API.

-**NEW USERS: Version 4.0 is under heavy development and is almost ready for releast.
+**NEW USERS: Version 4.0 is under heavy development and is almost ready for release.
 You are probably better off taking a look at it instead of 3.x.
 See http://beta.abs.io for more information.**

 The library will automatically use the [native ActionBar][2] implementation on